-Land use right The local government allocates the land use right to us for free provided that the land is used for primary, middle and high school education and allocates the land use right to us at a designated price if the land is used for kindergarten and international programmes (1) .
-School construction We are responsible for completing the construction of the campus site and the school buildings by the end of August 2017.
-The school is expected to commence operations in September 2017.
+8 he local government allocates the land use right to us for free 1 rovided that the land is used for primary, middle and high SC chool education and allocates the land use right to us at a esignated price if the land is used for kindergarten and aternational programmes (1) .

+School constructionWe are responsible for completing the construction of the campus site and the school buildings by the end of August 2017.
+The school is expected to commence operations in September provides assistance to the school to facilitate its construction.